07themiya/todo-list/README.md

    - Active tasks have a checkbox to mark them as complete.
    - Completed tasks can be toggled back to active if needed.

+### 3. **Search Bar**
+   - A search bar allows users to dynamically filter tasks by title.
+   - The filtered tasks are displayed in real-time as the user types in the search query.

 ---

 ## How to Use